 Physic based rewards come harder in weight lifting goals; despite what the magazines or others might tell you, but...

-You will have to monitor this in different ways, one is with photos, this should be done with a decent camera that can show you some detail.
+You can monitor this in different ways, one is with photos, this should be done with a decent camera that can show you some detail.

 You can also use a cloth sewing or measuring tape to take your measurements.

-Try to be honest with yourself it's easy to cheat, even unintentionally...
+Try to be honest with yourself it's easy to cheat a little, even unintentionally...

 You should only pull the tape until there are no noticeable wrinkles, 'the tape should lay on your skin but not be pulled into it' there should be no air pockets that can be seen except where it is obvious over a muscle or bone.